udel-cbcb/pyiPTMnet/docs/api.md

 ## Search
-To search the iPTMnet database for entries related to the gene `smad2`, you can use the `search` function as follows.
+Searching the iPTMnet database for entries related to the gene `smad2`, you can use the `search` function as follows.

 ``` python
 # imports